 Articles by The Professional Trustee Team

-So, what's this lesson got to do with Trusts?
+So, what's this lesson got to do with trusts?
 Well simple really.
-If you are going to set up a Trust, then you should do it once and do it right.
+If you are going to set up a trust, then you should do it once and do it right.
 Usually this means calling in the specialists who can give you appropriate advice, pertinent to your particular circumstances.

-In my book a task that a specialist will always have is to ensure their knowledge is up to date.
+In my opinion, a task that a specialist will always have is to ensure their knowledge is up to date.
 After all, you don't build a rocket ship using old technology so why would you help a client build a foundation for their financial affairs, working from outdated knowledge?

-Lots of professionals forget this and they fail to do their bedtime reading much to the detriment of their poor clients.
+Lots of professionals forget this and they fail to do their bedtime reading, much to the detriment of their poor clients.
 Sure we are all busy but we need to keep up to date and if that takes us a few hours reading a week then so be it.

 Which brings me to the whole point of this blog.
 A court decision was released early this year.
 Since its release there has been substantial debate and much written about what the decision means in the legal beagle world.

-One particular point from this case however seems to have been overlooked and I think this point is really crucial to all those who have Trusts.
+One particular point from this case, however, seems to have been overlooked and I think this point is really crucial to all those who have trusts.

-A little while later the Trust sold the 1st Property to Mr R. Mr R then entered into an Agreement on behalf of the Trust to purchase another property for the Trust.
+A little while later the trust sold the 1st Property to Mr R. Mr R then entered into an agreement on behalf of the trust to purchase another property for the trust.
 We'll call this the 2nd property.
-In order to buy this property, the Trust would have to borrow very heavily.
-Mr R then decided to sell the 1st Property but he didn't manage to achieve a sale until after the Trust had completed the purchase of the 2nd Property and until after he had been declared bankrupt.
+In order to buy this property, the trust would have to borrow very heavily.
+Mr R then decided to sell the 1st Property but he didn't manage to achieve a sale until after the trust had completed the purchase of the 2nd Property and until after he had been declared bankrupt.

-The sale proceeds derived from the sale of the 1st Property went towards satisfying the Bank borrowings which had been raised in order to purchase the 2nd Property.
+The sale proceeds derived from the sale of the 1st Property went towards satisfying the bank borrowings which had been raised in order to purchase the 2nd Property.